avnet-iotconnect/iotc-python-examples/PROTEUS_MP157F_Demo/README.md

 <img src=".//media/image8.png"/>

 * Extract the certificate package folder and copy the resulting certificates folder to a USB Storage Drive (flash drive).
-The folder should include:
+If using the default configuration, the folder should be named “STM32MP157F-certificates” and should include:
    * pk_STM32MP157F.pem
    * cert_STM32MP157F.crt

-**NOTE: The certificate folder needs to be named “STM32MP157F-certificates” in order to work properly.**
+* If using a custom UniqueID/DisplayName (denoted as <UniqueID/DisplayName>), the folder should be named “<UniqueID/DisplayName>-certificates” and should include:
+   * pk_<UniqueID/DisplayName>.pem
+   * cert_<UniqueID/DisplayName>.crt

 ## Step 5: PROTEUS Sensor Setup
 * For assembly, follow section 4.1 in the provided [getting started document](https://www.st.com/resource/en/user_manual/um3000-getting-started-with-the-stevalproteus1-evaluation-kit-for-condition-monitoring-based-on-the-24-ghz-stm32wb5mmg-module-stmicroelectronics.pdf) for the PROTEUS.
 Getting the battery connector to solidly seat into its slot on the main board is a bit tricky, so make sure you take your time on that step.